-Some of the most popular restaurant chains originated here, including Jack in the Box, Carl’s Jr., McDonald’s, Taco Bell, Del Taco, Original Tommy’s, Panda Express, Fatburger, the list goes on.
-While NorCal has plenty of Mexican food, you’ll find a lot more in SoCal due to their location near the border.
+Some of the most popular restaurant chains originated here, including Jack in the Box, Carl’s Jr., McDonald’s, Taco Bell, Del Taco, Original Tommy’s, Panda Express, Fatburger, and the list goes on.
+While NorCal has plenty of Mexican food, you’ll find a lot more of it in SoCal due to its location near the border.

 SoCal is single-handedly responsible for the invention of some of the most popular dishes we know today.
 The California Roll, an inside-out maki sushi with avocado, crabmeat, and mayonnaise, was said to have been invented by a sushi chef in Los Angeles’ Little Tokyo.

 The flavorful cobb salad, a classic salad made of lettuce, bacon, chicken, egg, avocado, and bleu cheese, was created here as well by the eponymous Robert Cobb of the Brown Derby Restaurant in Hollywood.